whitebluedev/SYU-Festival/README.md

 <br/>

 `Sahmyook Univ.
-Rewind - Festival Proj.
+Re-wind Festival Proj.
 2022`

-Thank you to the student council for giving us the opportunity.
+Thank you to the SYU Student Council for giving us the opportunity.

 2022.9.1 ~ 2022.10.4